dnlosx/Cart/README.md

 - [x] Clean all items from cart
 - [x] Delegate to handle cart items changes

 ## Examples

 ### Implement ProductProtocol

-**Cart** doesn't provide any type to use as product in cart, you must implement the `ProductProtocol` to be able of create a Cart instance.
+**Cart** doesn't provide any `Type` to use it as product in the cart, you need to implement the `ProductProtocol` to be able of create a Cart instance.

 To conform the `ProductProtocol` is needed to implement the `price` property, and the requirements of `Equatable`.